There are many different types of photography. Understanding which category a photo falls into will develop your photographic knowledge.

 They can incorporate long-exposures and time-lapses.

 Photojournalism is the act of communicating news using photographic images.
-The primary use of these images are in magazines, using an editorial platform.
+The primary use of these images is in magazines, using an editorial platform.
 They also incorporate still life, candid photography, documentary and war photography.

-Real estate photography is the act of photographing a property for commercial or editorial reasons.
-Here, lighting techniques and use of camera gear are very important.
+Real estate photography is capturing a property for commercial or editorial reasons.
+Here, lighting techniques and the use of camera gear are very important.

 Coastal photography is also included in this genre.

 Social media photography is the act of sharing your images on social media platforms.
 They include but are not exclusive to Instagram and Facebook.
 These images can be editorial, still-life or fashion photography, to name a few.

 They can also be part of commercial campaigns.
 All types of photography have the capacity to be social media photography images.

 Different sports need different camera gear, lenses, settings, and techniques.

 Still-life photography is the act of photographing inanimate objects to create a scene.
 Food, floral or product photography is an example of still-life photography.